Fun Home: 2015: Duke University

 In 2015, the book was assigned as summer reading for the incoming class of 2019 at Duke University.
 Several students objected to the book on moral and/or religious grounds.

 2018: Somerset County, New Jersey

 In 2018, parents challenged Fun Home in the Watchung Hills Regional High School curriculum.
 The challenge was rejected, and the book remained in the school.
-One year later, a lawsuit was filed in May 2019 against the administrators of the school asking for removal of the book.
-The lawsuit claims that if the book is not removed, "minors will suffer irreparable harm and that New Jersey statutes will be violated."
-After the Watchung Hills High School challenge, administrators at nearby North Hunterdon High School removed Fun Home from their libraries as well, but the book was later restored in February 2019.
+After the Watchung Hills High School challenge, administrators at nearby North Hunterdon High School removed Fun Home from their libraries as well, but in February the following year the book was restored.
+A lawsuit was filed in May 2019 against the administrators of the Watchung Hills school, seeking the removal of the book.
+The lawsuit claimed that if the book was not removed, "minors will suffer irreparable harm and...New Jersey statutes will be violated."

 2022: Wentzville, Missouri

 In January 2022, the Wentzille school board in Missouri voted 4–3 to ban Fun Home, going against the review committee's 8–1 vote to retain the book in the district's libraries.
 The ban included three other books, as well: George M. Johnson's All Boys Aren't Blue, Toni Morrison's The Bluest Eye, and Kiese Laymon's Heavy.